Free video editors

 We've got both scenarios covered, and all the video editors featured here are free to download and use.

-As you would expect for such a powerful free video editor, you won't be able to master it overnight, but that's certainly not something you could hold against it.
+As you would expect for such a powerful video editor, you won't be able to master it overnight, but that's certainly not something you could hold against it.